uzh-dqbm-cmi/SAUNA/SAUNA/README.md

 - to optimize memory usage and speed:
   1. initialization,
   2. use of memory mapping,
-  3. vectorized operations instead of for loops
+  3. binary search iterator instead of linear search.

   These changes enable the analysis of whole genomes, giving utility in whole-genome cfDNA-sequencing
 - to change certain parameters to accomodate the optimization steps